CONIFERS AND GYMNOSPERMS

-Conifers are the largest subgroup of gymnosperms, and are further divided into the pine family (Pinaceae), cypress family (Cupressaceae), baldcypress family (Taxodiaceae) which includes redwood and sequoia, and yew family (Taxaceae).
+Conifers are the largest subgroup of gymnosperms, and are further divided into the pine family (Pinaceae); cypress family (Cupressaceae), which includes redwood and sequoia (formerly included in Taxodiaceae); and yew family (Taxaceae).

 Conifers are plants which produce a naked seed rather than a seed encased in fruit; pollen is always borne in cones or similar structures.
 Conifers usually, but not always, have needle- or scale-like leaves, and are usually, but not always, evergreen, rather than deciduous.
 Some are shrubs, but most are trees.